Top

 The Holocaust is a difficult subject for the children of survivors; also known as the Second Generation.
 Many of us have either heard or felt the Holocaust our entire lives.
 Other Second Generation often ask me how was I able to find the strength to research and write a book about such a horrific event.
 My answer to them is, sometimes I wanted to quit, sometimes I needed a break, but in the end I was encouraged and supported by my wife who always said this story is too important not to be told.
 What gave me the greatest strength was something my dad always said, "Doing the right thing isn't always easy, but it's always right."

 As a son of survivors, I feel a great responsibility to keep the memory of the Holocaust alive.
-It's very important to remember and teach future generations about the 6 million Jewish men, women, and children who were killed in the Holocaust.
+It is very important to remember and teach future generations about the six million Jewish men, women, and children who were killed in the Holocaust.

 Michael Bart